What Are the 2020 Medicare Reform Changes?

-Do you have plans to purchase a Medicare supplemental policy?
-If so, it’s important to be aware of current insurance plan changes that went into effect on January 1, 2020.
+Do you have plans to purchase a Medicare Supplemental insurace policy?
+If so, it’s important to be aware of insurance plan changes that went into effect on January 1, 2020.

-MACRA affects the Medigap Plans C, F, and HDF which cover the Part B deductible.
-With this new federal law, these plans are no longer available to newly-eligible Medicare beneficiaries.
+MACRA affects Medigap Plans C, F, and HDF, which cover the Part B deductible.
+Because of MACRA, these plans are no longer available to newly-eligible Medicare beneficiaries.

 MACRA defines newly eligible as anyone who: